Praneyg/sentiment-classification-using-CNN-and-LSTM/README.md

 which are defined based on the stars of each one of them.
 For the selected dataset we preprocess it by removing stop words as they don’t add any meaning to the text for model training.

 Once the stop words are removed, we proceed to tokenization to split the text into array of words which gives advantage for transforming each word separately.
 Stemming is performed to reduce the number of words to its root word.
 After the preprocessing is completed, we divide the dataset into the train set and test set using the train test function ().

 Helper functions:

+• make_word2vec_model:
-• make_word2vec_modelThis function creates a Word2Vec model from a dataset of text which takes various parameters such as size of the vectors, minimum count of a word, and size of the window to determine no of words to be included in each context.
+This function creates a Word2Vec model from a dataset of text which takes various parameters such as size of the vectors, minimum count of a word, and size of the window to determine no of words to be included in each context.
 The function also allows for the option of adding padding tokens to the text data to